What best practices are recommended for naming metrics and tags?

 • Contiguous underscores are reduced to a single underscore.

-• Tags can be up to 200 characters long and support Unicode.
+• Tags can be up to 200 characters long (including both key and value) and support Unicode.
+Additional characters beyond this limit are truncated.

 • Tags are converted to lowercase.